Labmem-015/graph-creator/README.md

 # About the project

-This project is used for creating and visualizing graphs
+This project is used for creating and visualizing graphs.
+Short name: Gratòr.

 # How to build